Blue Mosque In Istanbul – A Mosque Of Majesty And Splendor

 The Blue Mosque (Sultan Ahmed Mosque) in Istanbul, Turkey.

-The Blue Mosque, or to use its proper name, the Sultan Ahmed Mosque, is considered by many to be the last great mosque built during the classical period.
-It is sometimes said that the person who designed it had three main objectives in mind:
+The Blue Mosque in Istanbul, or to use its proper name, the Sultan Ahmet Mosque, is considered by many to be the last great mosque built during the classical period.
+It is sometimes said that Sedefkar Mehmed Aga, the person who designed this beautiful mosque had three main objectives in mind:

 • Overwhelming size